 Fundamental Rights (FR) & Fundamental Duties (FD)

-These rights are fundamental in the sense that any law passed by the legislature in the country would be declared null and void if it is in contravention to the rights guaranteed by the constitution.
-If any of these rights are violated, the individual affected is entitled to move to the Supreme Court or High Court for the protection and enforcement of his rights.
-However, The rights are not absolute and can be curtailed during an emergency.
+These rights are fundamental in the sense that any law passed by the legislature in the country would be declared as null and void if it is in contravention to the rights guaranteed by the constitution.
+If any of these rights are violated, the individual affected is entitled to move the Supreme Court or High Court for the protection and enforcement of his rights.
+However, The rights are not absolute and can be curtailed during the emergency.

 Part–3 Fundamental Rights (Article-12-35)

 - Fundamental Rights have been described as the Magna Carta of India.

 - The concept has been taken from the US’ bill of rights.
 Earliest known evidence of rights was also present in ancient India, Iran etc.